nephila/django-html5-appcache/README.rst

 Documentation is in progress.

-At the moment it's only available from github, a later release on PyPi is planned as soon as code is stabilized and full docs are written.

 As generating manifest file can be quite resource intensive for larger sites, it uses the Django cache system.